 Refunds for the traditional (16 weeks) and non-traditional (less than 16 weeks) enrollment credits are processed from the Lone Star College System (LSCS), approximately 18 days after the Official Day of Record (ODR)* and continue weekly thereafter to the end of the current term.
 Once classes have started, students may not receive a full refund of all payments made.
 The refund amount is based on an published refund schedule.
 The date of the drop and length of the course are used to determine the amount refunded.
 The Drop and Withdrawal Refund Schedules are published in the CREDIT SCHEDULE on the 'Refund Information' page, and in the LSCS Current Catalog on the 'Financial Information and Assistance' page.
 Students enrolled in a payment plan that drop after classes begin may be required to make an additional payment to cover the costs of the remaining balance.
 Students will not be refunded more than the amount paid towards their payment plans.
 Please note payment plan administration fees are nonrefundable.

-Beginning the week after the Official Day of Record (ODR)** for the May start date (Mini-Mester) classes, summer enrollment credits are processed from the Lone Star College System (LSCS), and continue weekly thereafter to the end of the summer term.
+Beginning two weeks after the Official Day of Record (ODR)** for the May start date (Mini-Mester) classes, summer enrollment credits are processed from the Lone Star College System (LSCS), and continue weekly thereafter to the end of the summer term.
 The Drop and Withdrawal Refund Schedules are published in the LSCS Current Catalog on the 'Financial Information and Assistance' page.

 Credit students who drop a course, or who totally withdraw, will have their tuition and standard semester-length fees (except registration fee and payment plan fee) refunded according to the Refund Schedule (see below).

 Continuing Education Refunds

 Continuing Education Refunds are not provided after the class begins.
 A full refund is provided if a drop/add form is completed and submitted to the continuing education registration office before the class begins.
 Non-credit refunds will begin two weeks after the Official Day of Record for the term.
 Please see CE Advising for more information on refunds and other questions.

 * Official Day of Record – Refer to the CREDIT SCHEDULE